tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 The baseline for each meter, district, feeder, and substation is constructed from historical data.
 The expected consumption pattern for a Tuesday afternoon in March is known with reasonable precision.
 When real-time data arrives, it is compared against the baseline.
 A meter that normally shows 2 kW steady load suddenly dropping to zero is anomalous.
-A feeder that normally shows 50 MW at midday suddenly showing 30 MW stands out.
+A feeder that normally shows 5 MW at midday suddenly showing 3 MW stands out.
 A network-wide consumption that diverges from the expected pattern by more than a few per cent points the same way.
 These anomalies can indicate equipment failure, customer usage change, meter malfunction, or tampering.

 ## Meter-to-network measurement alignment

-Stedin's distribution network has multiple independent measurement sources.
+The distribution network has multiple independent measurement sources.
 Smart meters measure consumption at individual customer points, aggregating to feeders and substations.
 RTUs at substations measure total feeder consumption via CT (current transformer) inputs and report to the SCADA and historian.
 These two independent measurement sources ( meters and RTUs) show alignment.
 The sum of all meter readings on a feeder approximately equals the RTU's